-Find her around the web:
+Find me around the web:

 Instagram is filled with rainbows, skulls, and things that delight.
+Give me a follow!

 Youtube stores visual media, including prayers, rituals, and chicken videos.
 Because chickens are awesome.

 If you’re curious, the name Dandelionlady comes from the ancient days of LiveJournal.
-The story goes that her cat was sick and she couldn’t afford the expensive blood transfusion that would help him live.
-She brought him home to pass with those he loved, but decided it wouldn’t hurt to give herbs a try since there were no other options.
-She treated him with a decoction of dandelion root she grubbed up from the stony gravel of her driveway one rainy fall day many years ago.
-The cat lived, her first plant spirit guide was found.
+The story goes that my cat was sick and I couldn’t afford the expensive blood transfusion that would help him live.
+I brought him home to pass with those he loved, but decided it wouldn’t hurt to give herbs a try since there were no other options.
+I treated him with a decoction of dandelion root I grubbed up from the stony gravel of my driveway one rainy fall day many years ago.
+The cat lived, and my first plant spirit guide was found.